venksrid001/cowrie/architecture-design.md

 ### 4.4 Physical

-The extensions we are developing for Cowrie are software based and Cowrie is a virtual honeypot.
-This means it only requires the Python 3.7+ and Python-virtualenv software to run.
-This does mean there are very little requirements for a physical computer to be able to use this software.
-It can be set up in a cloud or docker environment or on a physical server.
-The device it is installed on does require a connection to a network.
+Cowrie has been built as a virtual honeypot.
+Therefore, there is very little in terms of physical requirements for this project.
+It can be set up on any server or computer that has Python 3.7+ and Python-virtualenv installed and is connected to a network.

-It is recommended that several honeypots are set up within a network to maximise the chance a malicious actor access them.
-The below diagram shows where in a network they can be set up.
-Honeypot1 is set up outside of the firewall with direct access to the internet.
-Honeypot2 is set up on the same network as the companies’ service network, this includes DNS, Wab and mail servers.
-Honeypot3 is set up within the companies’ main network next to standard users’ computers and servers.
+The extensions that are being developed for Cowrie will utilise the same virtual environment that Cowrie is currently run within.
+This means that the extensions will use the systems and protocols within Cowrie to connect to a network and send and receive information.
+Figure 4.4.1 covers where honeypots can be set up within a network.

 ```plantuml
 @startuml